 For starters, between the awesome guys at OSMC and the… less awesome guys at USPS, there’s no way this thing could ever see damage in transit.
 It arrived in a nesting-doll-esque set of boxes in boxes.
 For starters, the OSMC guys packaged it like pros.
 What they shipped it in was a moderately sized shipping box (about four times the size of the actual product packaging) packed with a ton of packing peanuts and “fragile” markings.
 Given it had to go trans-continental, that level of packaging is appreciated.
 The guys at USPS didn’t think it was sufficient, and proceeded to add ANOTHER box with packaging… and then put the whole thing in a USPS shipping bag.
 OK, that’s a bit overkill, but whatever.

 After digging through the layers of boxes, I finally got the actual product out, and my first thought was “wow!
 This thing is tiny!”
 I mean, I’d read the product stats, and a few unboxing posts, but nothing prepares you for how incredibly compact this thing is.
-The picture at right is next to a Roku remote for scale.
+The picture below is next to a Roku remote for scale.
 Remember, that box has the actual device, remote, and various accessories in it.

 Upon opening the box, my next thought was that the level of professionalism and attention to detail in this thing is incredible.
 I don’t know what I was expecting, but this doesn’t look like just another cheap entertainment gadget.
 Over the years, I’ve bought three Rokus, two Amazon Fire TVs, an AppleTV, and built three custom HTPCs, and the only one that comes even remotely close to the attention to detail in product packaging is the AppleTV… but this still looks (and feels and performs) better.